sineastra/nameri.bg/readme.md

 <br/><br/>

-- _It is good to know that almost, if not every problem in React is solved, but If you can't solve it yourself, even not as good at first, are you not working with magic?
+- _It is good to know that almost every problem in React is solved, but If you can't solve it yourself, even not as good at first, are you not working with magic?
-If so, are you a magician?
-Because you are probably not a developer_
+If so, are you a magician?_

 <hr/>

-__Features of the platform (as is, will be updated as we add more features.)__
+__Features of the platform (as is, probably won't be updated anymore.)__

 <hr/>